iccycling/blog/content/posts/2025/Begginers-Roadbike-Advicecopy/index.md

 ---
-title: "Which Bike Should You Choose as a Beginner?"
+title: "Which Bike Should You Choose as a Beginner..?"
 date: 2019-06-19
 authors: ["Frederik Beck"]
 draft: false